 The retail sector is evolving rapidly, in response to a dramatically changed environment.
 Everything is impacting retail – from tastes and lifestyles of Millennials to online shopping to how we get around.

-Visitors to Fieldwork at Bay Meadows will be able to enjoy the brewer’s uniquely delicious beers – either to stay or to-go, in a “growler.”
+Visitors to Fieldwork at Bay Meadows can enjoy the brewer’s uniquely delicious beers – either to stay or to-go, in a “growler.”

 Between the community’s Town Square and its welcoming social street, Delaware Street, Bay Meadows is carefully curating a mix of community-minded and neighborhood-serving retailers.
 Unlike a traditional “lease-up” where retail brokers look to fill in product lines, almost like a cookie-cutter model, the team from Wilson Meany is curating a mix of sought-after tenants that will speak to this specific community.